wayfair/one-version/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for `one-version`.
+This document outlines security procedures and general policies for `@wayfair/one-version`.

 - [Reporting a Bug](#reporting-a-bug)
 - [Disclosure Policy](#disclosure-policy)